 Example: A business draws up accounts to 30 June every year.

-Currently, income tax for 24/25 would be based on the profits in the business’s accounts for the year ended 30 June 2024.
+Under the old rules, income tax for 24/25 would be based on the profits in the business’s accounts for the year ended 30 June 2024.

-Our proposed reform would mean the income tax for 24/25 would be based on: 3/12 of the income for the y/e 30 June 2024, plus 9/12 of the income for the y/e June 2025
+Now, the income tax for 24/25 is based on: 3/12 of the income for the y/e 30 June 2024, plus 9/12 of the income for the y/e June 2025

 The Treasury wants this new way of accounting to be integrated with Making Tax Digital (MTD) for Income Tax.
 One benefit will be for people who have several sources of income – the reforms will reduce the number of times they need to report their income under MTD for Income Tax.